vhontar/learning-kotlin-sleep-tracker/README.md

 # Room - SleepQualityTracker app

 Sleep Tracker application was used for learning Data Persistence with using Room library.
+Also understanding how to use RecyclerView with DataBinding.

 ## SleepQualityTracker